What are the plans for changing Covid rules across the UK’s nations?

 – What about England?

-Prime Minister Boris Johnson confirmed on Monday that all remaining legal restrictions will be lifted in England from July 19, including the mandatory wearing of masks in indoor settings.
+All remaining legal restrictions have been lifted in England from Monday, including the mandatory wearing of masks in indoor settings.

-Other elected Labour mayors across the country have called on the Government to continue to mandate face coverings on public transport beyond Monday and will use their limited powers to require local usage.
+In London, face coverings still remain compulsory on the capital’s transport network, in a move pushed by Mayor Sadiq Khan and backed by Transport Secretary Grant Shapps.

-People in West Yorkshire and South Yorkshire will have to continue wearing face coverings in bus stations operated by the combined authorities, while passengers using the Metro in the North East and Greater Manchester’s Metrolink tram services will also be required to wear them.
+People in West Yorkshire and South Yorkshire need to continue wearing face coverings in bus stations operated by the combined authorities, while passengers using the Metro in the North East and Greater Manchester’s Metrolink tram services are still required to wear them.

-From next Monday, all legal limits on the numbers meeting indoors and outdoors will be scrapped and all businesses will reopen, including nightclubs – for the first time since March 2020.
+All legal limits on the numbers meeting indoors and outdoors have now been scrapped and all businesses can reopen, including nightclubs – for the first time since March 2020.

 The Government is recommending that businesses use “certification” as a basis of entry to venues deemed “high risk”, especially when prevalence of coronavirus is high as it is currently.

-People can attend concerts, theatre and sports events and the one-metre-plus rule on social distancing will end.
+People can attend concerts, theatre and sports events and the one-metre-plus rule on social distancing has ended.

-The instruction to work from home will be scrapped, although ministers are encouraging firms to implement a gradual return to the office, and the limit on named visitors to care homes will be lifted.
+The instruction to work from home has been scrapped, although ministers are encouraging firms to implement a gradual return to the office, and the limit on named visitors to care homes will be lifted.

-In a move towards restarting international travel, children and adults who have been fully vaccinated against coronavirus will not have to quarantine on their return from amber list countries to England from July 19.
+In a move towards restarting international travel, from Monday children and adults who have been fully vaccinated against coronavirus do not have to quarantine on their return to England from amber list countries.

+The exception is France, with fully-vaccinated travellers returning to England still required to quarantine, following a last-minute Government announcement.

-The Spanish islands of Ibiza, Mallorca and Menorca will be added to the Government’s amber travel list from 4am on Monday due to a surge in Covid cases.
+The Spanish islands of Ibiza, Majorca and Menorca have been added to the Government’s amber travel list due to a surge in Covid cases.
 The change will affect those returning to England, Scotland and Wales.

-Bulgaria and Hong Kong will be added to the green list – meaning there is no requirement to isolate on return, while Croatia and Taiwan will be added to the “green watchlist” meaning they are at risk of going amber.
+Bulgaria and Hong Kong have been added to the green list – meaning there is no requirement to isolate on return, while Croatia and Taiwan have been added to the “green watchlist” meaning they are at risk of going amber.

-The British Virgin Islands will also go amber, while Cuba, Indonesia, Myanmar and Sierra Leone will be added to the red list requiring 10 days of isolation in a quarantine hotel.

 Meanwhile, rules on 10-day self-isolation periods in England are being eased for the fully vaccinated and under-18s, but not until August 16.